open-contracting/european-union-support/2019_regulation.md

 `Task 5_Support_Standard Forms-eForms mappings_v.3.zip` was received via email from the European Commission.

-## Prepare preliminary guidance
+## Prepopulate 2019 guidance

 Extract data from the source files:

-    ./manage.py extract-docx
-    ./manage.py extract-xlsx-mapping
+    ./manage.py extract-indices-mapping

-Merge the extracted data:

-    ./manage.py merge
+    ./manage.py extract-xpath-mapping

 Extract data from another source file:

-    ./manage.py extract-xlsx-hierarchy
+    ./manage.py extract-hierarchy

 Concatenate guidance for the 2015 regulation:

     ./manage.py extract-2015-guidance

-At this point, we have:

-- `bt-bg-hierarchy.csv`: Lists each Business Term's and Business Group's ancestors.
-- `2015-guidance.csv`: Maps form indices to guidance for the 2015 regulation (merging `ted-xml-indices.csv`, see *Maintenance*).

-Use these to prepopulate guidance for the 2019 regulation:
+Use the files created to prepopulate guidance for the 2019 regulation:

     ./manage.py prepopulate

-From here, you can create a copy of the prepopulated files, to add and tailor the guidance for the 2019 regulation.
+From here, you can create copies of the prepopulated files, to add and tailor the guidance for the 2019 regulation.

 ## Maintenance